Azad-02/Privilege-Escalation-for-LINUX-and-WINDOWS-Binaries/README.md

 # PRIVILEGE ESCALATION for UNIX and WINDOWS BINARIES

-AKA Gaining Root access wothout sudo Privileges by exploiting misconfigurations
+AKA Gaining Root access without sudo Privileges by exploiting misconfigurations

 GTFOBins is a curated list of UNIX Binaries that can be used to bypass local security restrictions in Misconfigured Systems.
       URL: https://gtfobins.github.io/